ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2023_Autumn/en.md

 ### Tournament registration

 1. Please send the host a **private message** and **fill [this form](https://wj.qq.com/s2/13179234/c366/)** to register.
    - Players need to choose a division according to their chat software, i.e. the Discord division or QQ division.
-Both the QQ division and Discord division will have an independent tournament, but use same mapppool.
+The QQ division and Discord division will each have an independent tournament, but use same mappool.
    - Players **must** join [this QQ group](https://jq.qq.com/?_wv=1027&k=zqBeTqMW) or [this Discord server](https://discord.gg/kR4hJnPs) after register, according to their choice during registration.
    - **There are no forced geographical limitations for this tournament, but players need to ensure they are available to play in the weekend 19:00–22:00 (UTC+8), or they may not be selected during the drafting phase.**
 2. To ensure valid and serious registrations, every registered user will be manually checked by the host.